marina601/discover-malta/TESTING.md

 ## Edit Profile

 - From the Profile Page click on "Edit Your Profile", confirm the page takes the user to the form which is pre-filled with user information.
-- Edit Profile form consists of 2 forms, one is user form which takes all the information upon the registration and the other one is the profile form.
+- Edit Profile form consists of 2 forms, one is the `user_form` which takes all the information upon the registration and the other one is the `profile_form`.
-- Delete all the information from the form and click "Update My Profile" button, confirm toast error notifications is displayed to the user and not information is updated.
+- Delete all the information from the form and click the "Update My Profile" button, confirm toast error notification is displayed to the user and no information is updated.
 - Confirm the placeholders display the information required for the form to be submitted
 - Try to type incorrect email address, confirm validation message is displayed telling the user what is missing
-- Try to type letters into phone_number field and submit the form, confirm the form validation message tells the user to enter a valid phone number
+- Try to type letters into the phone_number field and submit the form, confirm the form validation message tells the user to enter a valid phone number
 ![phone-number-validation](readme-files/images/phone-number-error.jpg)
-- Try to update the profile picture, upload a non image file, confirm the form validation has failed, the toast notification and form valiation error is displayed to the user.
+- Try to update the profile picture, upload a non-image file, confirm the form validation has failed, the toast notification and form validation error is displayed to the user.
 ![media-validation](readme-files/images/media-file-error.jpg)
 - Upload a media file and all the required information, click on submit button, confirm the toast notification is displaying a success message.
 The user is being redirected to the same page, where their updated information is displayed.
 - User avatar has been updated on the page and in the navbar.
+- If the email address is changed during this process, log out, then try to login with an old email address, confirm the authentication fails.
+- Try to login with an updated email address, confirm the authentication is successful and toast notification informs the user they are logged in.
 - Click on the "Go back to Profile" and confirm the links takes the user to the profile page.
 - Log out and modify the url to /accounts/edit_profile, confirm the user is redirected to the login page.